Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The Super Tank throws these special infected.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Repeat the same number to increase its chances of being chosen.
-			// Character limit: 14
 			// --
+			// Minimum: 0
+			// Maximum: 127
+			// --
+			// 0 OR 127: Pick randomly between the 7 options.
 			// 1: Smoker
 			// 2: Boomer
-			// 3: Hunter
+			// 4: Hunter
-			// 4: Spitter (Switches to Boomer in L4D1.)
+			// 8: Spitter (Switches to Boomer in L4D1.)
-			// 5: Jockey (Switches to Hunter in L4D1.)
+			// 16: Jockey (Switches to Hunter in L4D1.)
-			// 6: Charger (Switches to Smoker in L4D1.)
+			// 32: Charger (Switches to Smoker in L4D1.)
-			// 7: Tank
+			// 64: Tank
-			"Throw Infected Options"		"1234567"
+			"Throw Infected Options"		"0"
 		}
 	}
 }